0010SS/0010ss.github.io/_pages/about.md

 subtitle: Building Tech to help <b>Every Human Being</b>.

 profile:
-  align: right
+  align: left
   image: prof_pic.jpeg
-  image_circular: false # crops the image to make it circular
+  image_circular: True # crops the image to make it circular
   more_info: >
     <p><i>The best of man is like water,</i></p>
     <p><i>It favors all,</i></p>